monchee/liamsproject/docs/test-progressbars.md

 # Test

-Prof wanted me to integrate some kind of visual indicator for labs so I'm trying to add something in.
+Integrating some kind of visual indicator for labs so trying to add something in.

 !!! note
     Please ignore this section, this area is for testing purposes only